-Oil Drain System The first oil change should be done after 25 hours.
+The first oil change should be done after 25 hours.
 All the rest of the oil changes should be done after every 50 hours.
-There is a drain hose attached to the bottom of the oil pan with is a small plug screwed into the loose end of the hose.
-Remove the hull drain plug and stick the end of the drain hose through the drain hole in the bottom of the boat.
+There is a drain hose attached to the bottom of the oil pan with a small plug screwed into the loose end of the hose.
+Remove the drain plug at the transom and stick the end of the drain hose through the drain hole.
 Make sure there are no kinks or sharp bends in the hose.
 Remove the plug at the end of the hose and drain the oil into a container under the boat.

 The engine will drain most efficiently when the oil is warm.
 Allow several minutes for the oil to settle and drain.
+Dispose of oil in a proper manner.

-NOTE: BE SURE THE ENGINE IS OFF WHEN YOU ARE DRAINING YOUR OIL.
-(See Chapter 8 for step-by-step instructions)
+NOTE: BE SURE THE ENGINE IS OFF WHEN YOU ARE DRAINING YOUR OIL.(See Chapter 8 for step-by-step instructions)

-Salt Water Boating IF YOU USE YOUR BOAT IN SALT WATER, FLUSHING YOUR ENGINE AND COOING SYSTEM IS A MUST.
+Salt Water Boating

+IF YOU USE YOUR BOAT IN SALT WATER, FRESH WATER FLUSHING OF YOUR ENGINE AND COOLING SYSTEM IS A MUST.

 Flushing the system by running the boat in fresh water is a good way to flush the engine, but it must be done immediately.
 If this is not possible, Correct Craft offers a optional fresh water flush kit.

-This illustration shows the proper hook-up to the system.
 The relief valve in this fitting prevents excessive water pressure from being applied to your engine.
 We strongly recommend the use of this system for boats that are used in salt water.